-Lesson learned between creating the first and second cover is that I disliked how the slightly imperfect visible stitching looked on the outer flap if sewn from the loop side.
+Lesson learned between sewing the first and second dog bed cover is that I disliked how the slightly imperfect visible stitching looked on the outer flap if sewn from the loop side.
 On the second cover, I very carefully pinned and sewed from the reverse instead so I could track along the line of the linear patterning.
 I added a feather stitch for the other edge on both beds.
 It’s extra secure, but since my tape was slightly narrower than the pattern, I liked the look of it instead of adding yet another line to the mix.
 I also used the feather in a slightly unusual way on my inner seam allowances (you can see it in the boxing collages above) to help sandwich the fabric and fluff.
 Very effective!

 The Finished Matelassé Dog Bed Covers in Use

 The finished DIY recycled blanket dog beds have been in use in the office (Oli is asleep on one behind me right now) since making.
 They work great.
 The matelassé material holds well to the carpet, unlike slippery outdoor fabric.
-Used together, the two beds can be placed snug together as a singled giant bed and won’t slip apart, stacked, or moved around and used separately.
+The two beds can be placed snug as a singled giant bed, stacked, or moved around and used separately.
 The downside is that they aren’t water-resistant.
 I knew that going into the repurposing project and made a protective waterproof inner and a custom sized waterproof topper for the dog beds.
 Pawfect!

 If I had my serger when making these covers, I would have used it to finish the raw edges on the inside of the covers.
 I used my standard sewing machine with a combination of different stitches to reinforce the seam allowances and reduce the shedding of fluff.
 Because the matelassé has filling that is quilted into position, raw edges can be messy during construction as well as use and washing.